<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 • Who can apply

 Applicants must be age 14 or older; be a resident of Minnesota, North Dakota, or South Dakota; and be a descendant of the Atlantic slave trade.
 There are no income caps or minimums.
-Folks who were formerly incarcerated, single parents, seniors, LGBTQ+ folk and those living with disabilities are especially encouraged to apply.
+Folks who were formerly incarcerated, single parents, seniors, LGBTQ+ folks, and those living with disabilities are especially encouraged to apply.

 • When can you apply

 Application windows will open on or around Juneteenth (June 19) each year through 2031.
 In 2023, applications closed on July 28.
+In 2024, applications are open from June 19 through July 19.

 • Who will receive the grants